npguru/cordova-plugin-np-secure-storage/README.md

 Changing the lock screen type on Android erases the keystore (issues [61989](https://code.google.com/p/android/issues/detail?id=61989) and [210402](https://code.google.com/p/android/issues/detail?id=210402)).
 This is also described in the [Android Security: The Forgetful Keystore](https://doridori.github.io/android-security-the-forgetful-keystore/) blog post.

 This means that any values saved using the plugin could be lost if the user changes security settings.
 The plugin should therefore be used as a secure credential cache and not persistent storage on Android.

-#### Windows

-Windows implementation is based on [PasswordVault](https://msdn.microsoft.com/en-us/library/windows/apps/windows.security.credentials.passwordvault.aspx) object from the [Windows.Security.Credentials](https://msdn.microsoft.com/en-us/library/windows/apps/windows.security.credentials.aspx) namespace.
-The contents of the locker are specific to the app so different apps and services don't have access to credentials associated with other apps or services.

-**Limitations:** you can only store up to ten credentials per app.
-If you try to store more than ten credentials, you will encounter an error.
-Read [documentation](https://msdn.microsoft.com/en-us/library/windows/apps/hh701231.aspx) for more details.

 #### Browser